Kubernetes Vs. Docker Swarm

 What is Docker?

 Docker is a platform used to containerize software.
 The user can easily build their application and package them with the dependencies required for their application into the container.
 Further, these containers are easily shipped to run on other machines.
-So, Docker simplifying the DevOps methodology by allowing developers to create templates called images using which the user can create these lightweight virtual machines called containers.
+So, Docker simplifies the DevOps methodology by allowing developers to create templates called images using which the user can create these lightweight virtual machines called containers.
 Docker makes things easier for software industries, giving them the capability to automate the infrastructure, isolate the applications, maintain consistency, and improve resource utilization.

 What is Kubernetes?
 Kubernetes is a container management system developed in the Google platform.
 It helps users manage a containerized application in various physical, virtual, and cloud environments.
 So, Google Kubernetes is a highly flexible container tool to deliver even complex applications consistently.
-It can run the applications on the clusters of hundreds to thousands of individual servers.
+It can run applications on clusters of hundreds to thousands of individual servers.
 Here we are discussing Kubernetes Vs. Docker Swarm.

 Kubernetes Vs. Docker Swarm Features